calebowens/rails-starterpack/readme.md

 ## Chosen stack

 - View
-  - Phlex
+  - [x] Phlex
 - Js
   - Rails powered Importmaps <- we can always move away from the rails side later and maintain the same functionality
-  - AplineJS over sinatra <- Most components can be implemented without
+  - AplineJS over stimulus <- Most components can be implemented without
   - @rails/request.js <- Handles CSRF for us
   - Turbo <- This was chosen over XHTML as it integrates with rails better.
 I'm not going to use this heavily or at all really.